Sunesh-Govind/Python-Search-Text/README.md

 3. Modify the Time as in what interval you want to check the site for the text.
 4. Modify the SMTP settings with your mail address and the receiving mail address.

+Run the script by the following command:

+python pybotSearchSiteandAlert.py